pimcore/data-importer/doc/03_Configuration/04_Resolver_Settings.md

 Using the example Excel file in the **Composed Path** section you could create a Data Object with parent `/Products/Cars/GMC/Sierra/2015` using Path Syntax `/Products/Cars/$[1]/$[2]/$[0]`.

+Be careful using this with parallel executed jobs, as if multiple threads are trying to create the same folders at the same time it can cause issues.

 ### Element Location Update
 Define location updates of data objects.
 The importer applies the location update strategy to all imported data objects -